Rola Hoteit: Early life

 Hoteit was born in 1974 in a small town in Lebanon, Doueir.
 She has had an aptitude for mathematics since she was a child, and before considering pilot training, she had envisioned a career in mathematics for herself.
 During her childhood, as a result of the ongoing war in Lebanon, Hoteit faced major difficulties from regular switching between schools, as well as, being obliged to resort to home schooling at times.
-Nevertheless, Hoteit successfully managed to complete her studies and join the American University of Beirut.
+Nevertheless, Hoteit successfully managed to complete her studies and join the American University of Beirut (AUB).